 - Short span construction is not recommended.
-In short span construction, the columns are placed more closely together; thereby adding additional obstructions to lines of sight. - Security fencing at the ground level should not be climbable.
-Security fencing ensures pedestrians enter/exit the facility only at designated pedestrian points. - Landscaping should not provide hiding places. - Security cameras are a deterrent to criminal activity. - Panic alarms and two-way communication systems are recommended in prominent locations on each level.
+In short span construction, the columns are placed more closely together; thereby adding additional obstructions to lines of sight - Security fencing at the ground level should not be climbable - Security fencing ensures pedestrians enter/exit the facility only at designated pedestrian points - Landscaping should not provide hiding places - Roaming security guards - Monitors in security office - Security cameras are a deterrent to criminal activity. - Tape or cloud-based back-up should be incorporated with security cameras - Intercom systems should offer two-way communication